Withdrawal from the University

 Dropping a Single Course

-Students may drop and/or add courses during the specified period, as indicated in the University Calendar, either through forUM or in the Registrar’s Office.
+Students may drop and/or add courses through forUM during the specified period, as indicated in the University Calendar.
 A student who is considering either dropping or adding a course should discuss the proposed change with the academic adviser.
 Please keep in mind that, depending on the date, a grade of “W” may be assigned and fees may be included.